-LD-P.40 Affordability.

-Encourage the inclusion of affordable housing in all future multi-family residential projects beyond what it already required by the PMC and State law, through measures such as financial assistance programs, expedited permit processing, fee waivers, assistance in providing public improvements, reduced parking requirements, etc.
+- LD-P.44 Affordability.
+Encourage the inclusion of affordable housing in all future multi-family residential projects beyond what it already required by the PMC and State law, through measures such as financial assistance programs, expedited permit processing, fee waivers, assistance in providing public improvements, reduced parking requirements, etc. - LD-P.45 Density.
+Encourage development at densities that generally exceed the General Plan range midpoints in order to enhance the opportunities for affordable housing, unique housing types, and economic growth in the downtown.

-- LD-P.41 Density.
-Encourage development at densities that generally exceed the General Plan range midpoints in order to enhance the opportunities for affordable housing, unique housing types, and economic growth in the downtown. - LD-P.42 Range of Housing Types.
-Promote a diverse range of housing types to accommodate a variety of household sizes, including smaller units that are "affordable by design." - LD-P.43 Special-Needs Housing.
-Develop special-needs housing through the following efforts: - Encourage and support housing in the downtown for large families, single-parent households, the homeless, the elderly, and the disabled through city participation in joint partnership projects, implementation of the "First-Time Homebuyer Program," the grant of housing-density bonuses, and other means.
+- LD-P.46 Range of Housing Types.
+Promote a diverse range of housing types to accommodate a variety of household sizes, including smaller units that are "affordable by design." - LD-P.47 Special-Needs Housing.
+Develop special-needs housing through the following efforts: - Encourage and support housing in the downtown for large families, single-parent households, the homeless, the elderly, and the disabled through city participation in joint partnership projects, implementation of the "First-Time Homebuyer Program," the grant of housing-density bonuses, and other means. - Encourage and support housing for the disabled through city participation in joint housing projects with organizations such as Bay Area Community Services, HOUSE, Inc., Regional Center of the East Bay, etc. - Encourage the distribution of special-needs housing throughout the Downtown. - LD-P.48 Rehabilitation.
+Encourage the use of the City's Housing Rehabilitation Program by low-income homeowners by promoting the program on the city website and in mailed material. - LD-P.49 Referral Program.
+Develop a program of referring needy homeowners requiring housing rehabilitation in the downtown to local volunteer organizations that provide home repair services.

-- Encourage and support housing for the disabled through city participation in joint housing projects with organizations such as Bay Area Community Services, HOUSE, Inc., Regional Center of the East Bay, etc. - Encourage the distribution of special-needs housing throughout the Downtown. - LD-P.44 Rehabilitation.
-Encourage the use of the City's Housing Rehabilitation Program by low-income homeowners by promoting the program on the city website and in mailed material. - LD-P.45 Referral Program.
-Develop a program of referring needy homeowners requiring housing rehabilitation in the downtown to local volunteer organizations that provide home repair services. - LD-P.46 Residential Height Limits.
-In the interest of ensuring infill development is sensitive to the character and context of existing development, limit residential building heights to no more than 30 feet in all residential districts. - LD-P.47 Residential Character.
-Preserve and enhance the character of downtown residential neighborhoods by avoiding inappropriately-scaled new construction, additions, and excessive lot coverage, and by encouraging architectural elements and details, such as porches, picket fences, flower boxes, and street-facing entrances and windows. - LD-P.48 Additions and Second Units.
-Encourage additions and second units to be located in the rear of existing homes and designed to maintain the

-- original character of the homes and the visual scale of the neighborhood. - LD-P.49 Enhancement of Existing Residential Properties.
-Require upgrade of existing buildings and landscaping on the same property as part of new residential infill projects. - LD-P.50 Design Compatibility.
+- LD-P.50 Residential Height Limits.
+In the interest of ensuring infill development is sensitive to the character and context of existing development, limit residential building heights to no more than 30 feet and a maximum of two stories in all residential districts. - LD-P.51 Residential Character.
+Preserve and enhance the character of downtown residential neighborhoods by avoiding inappropriately-scaled new construction, additions, and excessive lot coverage, and by encouraging architectural elements and details, such as porches, picket fences, flower boxes, and street-facing entrances and windows. - LD-P.52 Additions and Second Units.
+Encourage additions and second units to be located in the rear of existing homes and designed to maintain the original character of the homes and the visual scale of the neighborhood. - LD-P.53 Enhancement of Existing Residential Properties.
+Upgrade existing residential buildings and landscaping on the same property as part of new residential infill projects. - LD-P.54 Design Compatibility.
+Foster harmonious visual transitions between apartment buildings and single-family homes with the stepping down of forms, spacing, and landscaping.
+Avoid placement of new buildings more than 15 feet taller than an existing adjacent primary structure as measured in accordance with the PMC.

 Foster harmonious visual transitions between apartment buildings and single family homes with the stepping down of forms, spacing, and landscaping.

+LD-P.54: Stepping Down of Form

-Avoid placement of new buildings more than 15 feet taller than an existing adjacent primary structure as measured in accordance with the PMC. - LD-P.51 Transitional Streets.
-Maintain the mixed residential/commercial character of side streets at the edges of the commercial area to serve as a buffer to adjacent residential neighborhoods. - LD-P.52 Detached Garages.
+- LD-P.55 Transitional Streets.
+Maintain the mixed residential/commercial character of side streets at the edges of the commercial area to serve as a buffer to adjacent residential neighborhoods. - LD-P.56 Detached Garages.
 Require detached garages to be located to the rear of the site, when possible.
 Exceptions can be granted due to a physical constraint that prevents compliance such as an existing heritage-sized tree or inadequate lot width or depth.
 Minimize visibility of rear parking for multi-family units as viewed from the public right-of-way.